-The critically-acclaimed new documentary releases in select Australian cinemas following its debut at the 2021 Venice and Telluride Film Festivals and Tribeca 2022, is coming to Luna Leederville and Luna SX from August 11.
+The critically-acclaimed new documentary is coming to Luna Leederville and Luna SX from August 11, following its debut at the 2021 Venice and Telluride Film Festivals and Tribeca 2022.

-Join us for a special pre-screening event with Perth renowned songwriter, musician, and producer, GREG DEAR, who has been performing and recording songs since the early 80s.
-Greg is well known for his love of Leonard Cohen (his band Beautiful Losers is taken from the title of one of Cohen's novels) so were delighted to have Greg pay tribute to the maestro from 6.15pm at Luna Leederville Thursday, 11 August and Luna on SX on Friday, 12 August.
+Join us for a special pre-screening event with Perth renowned songwriter, musician, and producer, Greg Dear, who has been performing and recording songs since the early 80s.
+Greg is well known for his love of Leonard Cohen (his band Beautiful Losers is taken from the title of one of Cohen's novels) so were delighted to have Greg pay tribute to the maestro from 6.15pm at Luna Leederville Thursday, 11 August and Luna on SX on Friday, 12 August (SOLD OUT).
+Greg will start at 6:30pm and the film will start at 7.00pm at both locations.

 Enjoy a $10 blush-coloured Red Needle Cocktail (tequila, cranberry juice, and lemon juice poured over ice ) invented by the late, great singer-songwriter-musician, before the film starts at 7.00pm